Session 3 - Module A: Advanced Orchestration Patterns¶

 }

-def _merge_research_intelligently(self, research_results: Dict[str, Any],
+def _merge_ingestion_intelligently(self, ingestion_results: Dict[str, Any],

 performance_metrics: Dict[str, Any]) -> Dict[str, Any]:

-"""Merge research results using quality-weighted integration"""
+"""Merge data ingestion results using quality-weighted integration"""

-if not research_results:
+if not ingestion_results:

-return {"status": "no_research_data", "quality_score": 0}
+return {"status": "no_ingestion_data", "quality_score": 0}

-# Weight results by quality and performance
+# Weight results by quality and performance for data processing

 weighted_results = []